42 Door Types Illustrated Guide

 22. Dog Leg

-A dog leg is a variation of the V-groove Shaker, only that instead of two full-length stiles, they are offset so that the rail can be connected below or above it.
+A dog leg is a variation of the V-groove Shaker, but instead of two full-length stiles, they are offset so that the rail can be connected below or above it.
 As a result, the stiles and the rails meet at right angles, hence the “dog leg.”
 However, unlike the V-groove Shaker, there is no such decoration on the dog leg.

 Louver Doors

-A louver (or louver) is a set of horizontal slats angled to admit air and light, but not direct sunlight or the other elements, like rain.
+A louver (or louver) is a set of horizontal slats angled to admit air and light, but not direct sunlight or other elements, like rain.
 A louver door is a regular door that uses these features.

 louver doors